Automattic/wp-calypso/client/lib/create-selector/README.md

 ### What is a memoized selector?

-We strive to keep redundant data out of our Redux state tree, but this can come at the cost of performance if our selectors are time-consuming in how they evaluate and filter over the minimal state.
+We strive to keep redundant data out of our Redux state tree, but this can come at the cost of performance if our selectors are time-consuming in how they evaluate and filter the minimal state.

 A memoized selector can alleviate this concern by storing a cached result, skipping these expensive derivations when we know that the result has already been computed once before from the same state.